Preset Creator: SleekLens https://sleeklens.com/

 Below is an edit I did with the preset All In One Wedding Happy.

 I have seen other photographers edit like this, and I know there are people who like this style.
-The colors get a little faded, the contrast gets lowered and you can call it a Matte or Retro edit.
+The colors get a little faded, the contrast gets lowered and you can call it a Retro edit.

 Should you buy this workflow?